 Sandra Luber has been honored with a number of awards.
 In 2017, she has, for instance, received the Clara Immerwahr Award (first theoretician awarded) and she has been the first female scientist to obtain the Hans G. A. Hellmann Award and the Robin Hochstrasser Young Investigator Award (first woman awarded).
-Additionally, she is the recipient of the Werner Prize 2018 of the Swiss Chemical Society.
+Additionally, she is the recipient of the Werner Prize 2018 of the Swiss Chemical Society, the Jochen Block Prize 2019 of the German Catalysis Society, and the Carl Duisberg Memorial Prize 2019 of the German Chemical Society.

 Master thesis, PhD or Postdoc positions